XenitAB/xenitab.github.io/docs/xks/developer-guide/security.md

 `allowPrivilegeEscalation` is set to `false` to not allow processes to start with higher privileges than its parent.

 NET_RAW is a default setting in Kubernetes to allow ICMP traffic between containers and enables an application to craft raw packets.
 If an attacker were to get access to the containers, dropping this will constrain a variety of network exploits.
+The most important part of dropping NET_RAW is to stop containers from opening "raw" sockets and allowing IP packets to bypass kernel sanity checks.

 `readOnlyRootFilesystem` is set to `true` to make sure containers can not write to the root filesystems.